|Phase Three: 1731-1739|

 Two paintings said to be dated 1734 in this period seem to me uninteresting, particularly the calm, which strikes me as a very dull piece.
 Although it might be redeemed slightly by reproduction in colour, it contrasts unfavourably with the spirited yacht portrait, dated 1738, and the racing yachts which were probably painted at about the same time.
 The years 1733-1735, I suspect, were a lean period for the painter.
 Business may have picked up again following the re-opening of Vauxhall Gardens, in 1736.

 The mezzotint detail, left, from Faber's print dated 1731 after Stubley's portrait, is included here as evidence that by the time of the portrait, say 1730, Monamy wished it to be known that he included storm scenes in his marine repertoire.
-It may be an indication that he considered these to be more representative of his work than the calm in the Hogarth conversation piece, or, at least, of greater interest to him personally.
+It may be an indication that he considered these to be more representative of his work than the calm in the Hamilton conversation piece, or, at least, of greater interest to him personally.
 For storms, see here.

 signed and dated 1732 ?

 signed and dated 1734; 22 x 23¼

 When I saw this painting I was unable to tell whether the date following the signature was 1734 or 1736, but Robinson calls it a "poor painting" and dates it firmly to 1734.
 It is therefore more likely that 1734 is the correct date.
 It is the only painting datable to this decade which can be unequivocally linked with van de Velde: a semi-historical battle-piece.

 Cockett, p.52, gives this as dated 1735, signed P.Monamy.

 Vauxhall Gardens: print 1743 after painting, probably 1738/39